 Having a proper fitting, good quality underwire bra is imperative when it comes to having great support and shape.
 If you desire a look that’s smooth, lifted, and comfortable all day long, wire bras can provide just that.
 When you find a comfortable underwire bra that fits well, you won’t need to turn back to wireless bras.

-Make sure that you have the correct size and don’t be afraid to try a few different styles.
-Finding an underwire bra that fits properly and is comfortable is crucial for getting the support you need.
+To prevent your bra underwire from digging in, be sure you have the correct size bra and don’t be afraid to try a few different styles.
+Finding an underwire bra that fits properly and is comfortable is crucial for getting the support you need and preventing your underwire from digging into you.
 It’s also important to remember that bra sizing and styles can vary between brands.
-To determine your best bra fit, it’s always best to measure before buying.
+To determine your best bra fit, it’s always best to measure before buying, and use our bra size calculator to help you find your correct bra size.

 Lift, Shape, and Support With Comfort and Style